pfitzpaddy/ephi-reportShell/README.md

 # Running ephiPulse

-Once the VirtualBox is completed installation, you can access the configured ephiPulse Ubuntu LTS 16.0.4 Virtual Machine via the ``vagrant ssh`` command

 Steps

-1. Within the ``ephi-reportShell`` folder, ssh into machine
+1. In the terminal, clone this repository and navigate into ``ephi-reportShell``

+2. Type ``vagrant up`` to install Ubuntu LTS 16.0.4 and server configuration detailed in ``ephi-reportShell.sh``

+3. Once installation is complete, ``ssh`` into the machine

 		$ vagrant ssh

-2. Within the server, navigate to the ``ephi-reportEngine`` repository
+4. Within the server, navigate to the ``ephi-reportPulse`` repository

 		$ cd /home/ubuntu/nginx/www/ephi-reportEngine

-3. Start the Sails RestAPI application
+5. Start the Sails RestAPI application

 		$ sudo sails lift

+6. Navigate to [http://192.168.66.12:8080](http://192.168.66.12:8080) and Tomcat8 is running!

-4. Navigate to [http://192.168.66.12](http://192.168.66.12) and ephiPulse is running!
+7. Navigate to [http://192.168.66.12](http://192.168.66.12) and ephiPulse is running!